al-caveman/cavemancms/content_raw/predictsimulator/article.md

 ## how many nested simulations?

-IMO, our universe could be simulated in a parent universe, and latter could be itself simulated in a grand parent universe, etc, until we reach the grand daddy of them all (if the grand daddy is
+IMO, our universe could be simulated in a parent universe, and latter could be itself simulated in a grand parent universe, etc.  Look at [7skies]... some ancient dudes had some related thoughts.
-$\infty$, then we will never reach the grand daddy).

-Look at [7skies]... some ancient dudes had some related thoughts.

 ## what to know about it?